Why Chris Brown Needs To Grow-Up & Shut-Up

 And with the phone being an iPhone there were possible grand theft charges looming as well as his possibly being in violation of his probation from the Rihanna incident.
 Not a good look to say the least.

 Chris Brown Haters 2 Team Breezy 0

 Exhibit C: The Twitter fight with the Comedian Who Shall Not Be Named

-Late in 2012 Chris Brown got into an epic Twitter fight that left him looking like a violent, misogynist tool, and allowed the perpetrator of the fight to play victim.
+Late in 2012, Chris Brown got into an epic Twitter fight that left him looking like a violent, misogynist tool and allowed the perpetrator of the fight to play the victim.
 I personally find the woman in this story so repugnant that I’m not going to use her name.
-Let’s just say there’s a comedian, and I use the term loosely, whose entire schtick is harassing celebrities she doesn’t like by sending them incredibly, nasty, crass tweets.
+Let’s just say there’s a comedian, and I use the term loosely, whose entire schtick is harassing celebrities, she doesn’t like by sending them incredibly, nasty, crass tweets.

 Not the best choice of words for a man who’s on probation for beating his girlfriend.
 Yeah, she started it, but three years after said incident he should have been better prepared to deal with the insults that could still come his way and hurling sexually violent insults ain’t it.
 This particular rant resulted in him deleting his Twitter account (temporarily).
 I”m sure his PR team breathed a sigh of relief.